jspolsky/queer-burners/README.md

 - All code is written in Javascript or Typescript.
 - We use [Next.JS](https://nextjs.org), a framework for [React](https://reactjs.org/docs/getting-started.html)
 - For CSS and styling, [React Bootstrap](https://react-bootstrap.github.io/getting-started/introduction/) based on [Bootstrap 4.5](https://getbootstrap.com/docs/4.5/getting-started/introduction/)

+Many of the functions of the app require users to be logged on.
+The only method we provide for logging in users is [Google OAuth 2.0](https://developers.google.com/identity/protocols/oauth2/web-server) which means they just log on with their Google account; we don't need to secure their passwords or anything and Google sends us back a reliably email address.

+When you are trying to develop code on your local machine, if you log on, you will notice that the OAuth flow causes you to be logged on to the production server at queerburners.org, not your local development server, which isn't helpful.
+To fix this, edit `frontendUrl` in `definitions.js` but don't check that change in.

 As you develop code on your local machine in the web subdirectory, run